tercen/Antibodies_Bound_per_Cell-operator/README.md

 ##### Details

-ABC is computed as follow: ABC = (Bmax/TransmissionCoefficient)/Atoms.
+ABC is computed as follow: ABC = (Bmax / TransmissionCoefficient) / Atoms.

 ##### See Also